 PIR also uses Afilias as its third-party technical backend provider for OnGood, which is a community of verified .NGO and .ONG domains.
 PIR shares information with Afilias so that it can maintain the functionality of .NGO and .ONG domains, deliver service features to the registrant, conduct and complete the registrant validation and audit processes as required by our ICANN contracts, and maintain a credentials database.

 The information that you supply to PIR through this site, OnGood, or through a promotional program conducted by PIR will never be given, sold, rented, loaned, or otherwise disclosed to any third parties outside of PIR, except where outlined above or under special circumstances.
+PIR does not receive personal data from third-party ads, however, the provider (Google) may have access to data that PIR does not control or share.
 Our Exceptions and Special Circumstances Policy (below), permits PIR to shared information when it is necessary to comply with legal process or protect the rights, property, or personal safety of PIR, its customers, or the public.

 e.
 Links and third-party collection